- HEALTH INFORMATION

 - CARE PROVIDERS

-Beth Frazer, JD, Vice Chair, received a Juris Doctrate from the University of Louisville Brandeis School of Law.
-She practiced as a civil litigator, representing clients both in and out of court on a variety of matters including employment disputes and civil rights claims.
-Ms. Frazer began her involvement with the Preeclampsia Foundation in 2008 after experiencing HELLP Syndrome when 20 weeks pregnant, which resulted in the death of her twins.
-She and her husband, Bryan, live in Nashville, Tenn. with their son and daughter, and currently serve as co-coordinators of the Nashville Promise Walk for Preeclampsia.
-Ms. Frazer has served on the Preeclampsia Foundation board since 2013.
+Beth Frazer holds a Juris Doctrate from the University of Louisville Brandeis School of Law.
+As a civil litigator she served on several major multi-million dollar lawsuits, representing clients on a variety of matters including employment disputes and civil rights claims.
+Ms. Frazer has been a passionate supporter of the Preeclampsia Foundation since 2008, when HELLP Syndrome and severe preeclampsia resulted in the death of her twin son and daughter.
+She currently serves as Chair of the Patient Advisory Council and Co-Coordinator of Promise Walk for Preeclampsia in Nashville, Tennessee, where she lives with her husband and 3 young children.
+She has served on the Board since 2013.

-Matthew Cooper, PhD, MBA, is currently the CEO and Founder of Carmenta Bioscience, a company developing diagnostic tests for preeclampsia spun out of Stanford School of Medicine in 2012.
-Matthew's passion for addressing unmet medical needs in preeclampsia is a direct result of almost losing his wife during the birth of his son to this horrible syndrome.
-Matthew has over 15 years experience in biomarker and drug development across all stages of development.
-He started his career at Biogen Idec and was subsequently recruited to Roche, where he ultimately assumed the role of Global Head of Non-clinical Safety Information.
-Matthew has also served in leadership roles in miscellaneous industry consortia, including the Chair of the Data Analysis and Management Working Group for the Predictive Safety Testing Consortium (PSTC) at the Critical Path Institute.
+Matthew Cooper is currently the Chief Scientific Officer of Progenity, a life science company specializing in women’s health.
+Formerly the CEO and Founder of Carmenta Bioscience, a company developing diagnostic tests for preeclampsia, he joined Progenity after its acquisition of Carmenta in 2015.
+Mr. Cooper's passion for addressing unmet medical needs in preeclampsia is a direct result of almost losing his wife during the birth of his son to this horrible syndrome.
+Mr. Cooper has over 15 years’ experience in biomarker and drug development across all stages of development.
+He started his career at Biogen Idec and was subsequently recruited to Roche.
 He recently earned dual MBAs from Columbia Business School and the Berkeley Haas School of Business.
 He is board certified in toxicology (Diplomat of the American Board of Toxicology) and has earned a Certificate of Entrepreneurship from the Berkeley Haas School of Business.
-Matthew advises start-ups in the healthcare and healthcare IT spaces and is currently a mentor for the Business Association of Stanford Entrepreneurial Students, Berkeley Haas School of Business, and UCSF Lean LaunchPad for the Life Sciences.
-He joined the Board in 2014.
+Mr. Cooper advises start-ups in the healthcare and healthcare IT spaces and is currently a mentor for the Business Association of Stanford Entrepreneurial Students, Berkeley Haas School of Business, and UCSF Lean LaunchPad for the Life Sciences.
+He has served on the Board since 2014.